Blockstream/Jade/docs/index.rst

 * 'orig' should be the 'method' of the original request message
 * 'seqlen' should be the 'seqlen' in the replies - indicating the total number of message replies which will be required
 * 'seqnum' should indicate the next fragment required - it should always be less-than or equal-to the 'seqlen'
-* NOTE: atm 'seqnum' *MUST* indicate the next fragement.  ie. ie must be the last received seqnum + 1.
+* NOTE: atm 'seqnum' *MUST* indicate the next fragment.  ie. ie must be the last received seqnum + 1.
 * NOTE: at the moment these messages are only used for 'sign_psbt' replies, where the full psbt binary may be sufficiently large that it needs to be split over multiple messages.
 See sign_psbt_request_.
 * Use of these messages may increase in future firmware releases.